 - Chaperones are required to follow all Redbank Valley School District policies while on field trips. - Chaperones must have all clearances (Act 151: Child Abuse, Act 34: State Police, and Act 114: FBI Fingerprinting) on file in the elementary school office by the teacher established date prior to the field trip.
-See Parent Clearance information in this handbook and on parent letter provided at Back-to-School night for more information.. - Some important considerations: No smoking at all at any time on the trip, no weapons including pepper sprays, no inappropriate language. - Chaperones will not drive a private vehicle on the trip.
+See Parent Clearance information in this handbook. - Some important considerations: No smoking at all at any time on the trip, no weapons including pepper sprays, no inappropriate language. - Chaperones will not drive a private vehicle on the trip.
 Chaperones shall accompany the children on the bus to and from the destination.
 If that is not possible, then the parent should not volunteer as a chaperone. - Trip cooks and/or other assistants need not ride the bus if they are hauling equipment, etc. to the trip destination.
 The principal will need to approve all non-chaperone positions for a field trip (cooks, equipment haulers, etc.).
 Children may not accompany parents who have these roles. - Chaperones are not permitted to take younger siblings along on the trip.